 Ben Scott Ben is an entrepreneur who has never had a "real job".
 He has two out of two successful manufacturing and distribution companies which have been running for 17 and 6 years respectively - one in the UK and the other in Singapore.
 Despite lacking an undergraduate degree, Ben is a graduate of the University of Chicago Booth School of Business (March 2010) and is regularly contracted by one of Asia's' leading accounting firms in fraud cases.

 Houria Iderkou Houria has been working with Frode for over a decade and represents Liquid in Silicon Valley.

 liquid OS X

-Mikhail S and Alex V Russia, Tobias H Germany and Srihari M India.
+Mikhail S and Alex V Russia and Tobias H Germany.

 Mikhail S Russia, Tobias H Germany and Simon W UK.

 Steve G USA, Marius S Romania, Viorel C Romania, Catalin B Romania, Gabriel B Romania, Andrei E Romania, Alex S Romania and Manuel P USA.
 Narek G second version.